About the Author

 These are the top cities by Tesla Supercharger ports.
 A few cities stand out for having relatively few Supercharger stations but with a large number of Supercharger ports.

-Los Angeles is notable for being the site of the Tesla Diner, a combination of a Supercharger station, a classic American diner, and a drive-in experience.
+Los Angeles is notable for the Tesla Diner, a combination of a Supercharger station, a classic American diner, and a drive-in experience.
 With 80 Supercharger ports, it's the largest urban Supercharging station in the world.

 Most Tesla Supercharger stations are found in shopping centers or at gas stations, according to data from the U.S. Department of Energy.

-Also common are Supercharger stations at grocery stores, parking lots, and restaurants.
+Supercharger stations are also common at grocery stores, parking lots, and restaurants.

 Tesla Supercharger stations are less common at hotels and inns.
 Instead, Tesla has populated those facilities with Tesla Destination stations, which are a charging network separate from the Supercharger network.

-Tesla Destination stations only offer Level 2 EV chargers, which are slower and better suited for charging during an overnight stay or a couple of hours away from your vehicle while dining.
+Tesla Destination stations only offer Level 2 EV chargers, which are slower and better suited for overnight charging or for a couple of hours away from your vehicle while dining.

 With auto companies investing heavily in EVs, they’ll need to figure out how to make chargers available to customers.
 As a result, automakers are turning to Tesla, which has opened up its once-private Supercharger network.